stevenschwenke/stratospheric-todoApp/README.md

  * `npm install`     Installs NPM dependencies.
 NPM is used as a script engine to ease the actual deployment scripts.
  * `npm run repository:deploy`          Deploys the repository-app.
 See package.json for all the apps.
  * `npm run repository:destroy`          Destroys the repository-app.
 See package.json for all the apps.
+ * `npm run network:deploy`          Deploys the network-app.
+See package.json for all the apps.
+ * `npm run network:destroy`          Destroys the network-app.
+See package.json for all the apps.